Download

 This is why a structured reading-first approach outperforms jumping straight to equations.

-Through our testing, we found that the IDEAL framework Identify, Define, Equation, Algebra, Label is the most consistent approach across problem types, from basic arithmetic to multi-step algebra.
+So what are the steps in solving word problems?
+Through our testing, we found that the IDEAL framework, Identify, Define, Equation, Algebra, Label, is the most consistent approach across problem types, from basic arithmetic to multi-step algebra.

 5-step IDEAL method flowchart for solving math word problems